 - Daniel Trachsel, ReseaChem GmbH, Burgdorf, Switzerland [Website]

 Designer Drugs Online

 The Online database of Designer Drugs Online offers instant access to selected mass spectra of Designer Drugs appeared on the market during the year.
 Designer Drugs Online fills the gap until the next Designer Drugs version is released at the end of a year.
 Designer Drugs Online is updated on a regular basis during the year, providing the most update-to-date mass spectral information of newly emerged substances.
 The database can be used with any browser software.
 Each entry of the database contains information about name, formula, molecular weight, retention index, quality index, image of the chemical structure and the mass spectrum.

 The database can be searched by name, name fragment, molecular weight or m/z values.

-Mass Spectra of Designer Drugs is the CD-ROM version of Designer Drugs, distributed by Wiley-VCH.
-This mass spectra collection covers the entire range of designer drugs up to December 2017.
-Carefully compiled by mass spectral experts at the Regional Departments of Criminal Investigation in Kiel, Hamburg, and Wiesbaden, Germany, this database includes over 26459 spectra of 20381 chemical compounds like designer drugs and medicinal drugs.
+Spectra of Designer Drugs is the DVD-ROM version of Designer Drugs, distributed by Wiley-VCH.
+This mass spectra collection covers the entire range of designer drugs up to December 2020.
+Carefully compiled by mass spectral experts at the Regional Departments of Criminal Investigation in Kiel, Hamburg, and Wiesbaden, Germany, this database includes over 29371 spectra of 22371 chemical compounds like designer drugs and medicinal drugs.